cityofcapetown/airflow_docker_datapipelines/README.md

 # Airflow with Docker
-This image builds upon [Puckel's Airflow image](https://github.com/puckel/docker-airflow), adding some utilites, the Python docker bindings and localises to South Africa.
+This image builds upon [Puckel's Airflow image](https://github.com/puckel/docker-airflow), specialising it for use as controller of tasks being run in standalone Docker containers (using the Python Docker bindings).

+It starts a LocalExecutor to allow for task parallelism, as well adding a few utilities and localises to South Africa.